 The FIRST SPECIAL SERVICE FORCE were among the hand-picked best, selected for their rugged, outdoor backgrounds from throughout North America - a group of volunteer, elite soldiers from both the U.S. and Canada.
 They received intense training as paratroopers, ski troops, mountain fighters, demolition experts, amphibious forces and hand-to-hand combat experts.

 1st SSF saw service during WWII in Italy and France.
 To their foes they were termed "The Black Devils" due to their notorious commando raids, and more popularly back home as "The Devil's Brigade".

-You will get a real sense of what life was like in the field as the 1st SSF implements actual combat tactics!
+You will get a real sense of what life was like in the field as the First Special Service Force Living History Association implements actual combat tactics!
 It's as close as you can get to war without actual combat.

 The VICTORIAN SOCIETY OF ALBERTA love to live the life from the Victorian and Edwardian-era - the late 1830s through Queen Victoria's reign, and including the reign of King Edward VII, ending at the outbreak of the First World War in 1914.

 The distinctly 19th century Victorian era was a time of locomotives and steam travel, gas lighting, horse-drawn carriages and the telegraph.
 The Edwardian era witnessed the development of the automobile industry, the introduction of electric lighting and, thanks to the 1899 Telegraph Act, the first local telephone systems.

 They will entertain us with a rousing game of croquet or bocce ball, demonstrate needlework and crocheting, and maybe even invite you for a glass of lemonade!

 The YANKEE VALLEY HISTORICAL SOCIETY are our 7th group planned to join us in 2017.
 They bring the history of one of the United States' most defining conflicts to life, complete with era-inspired uniforms, muskets and cannons.